 - It also eliminates the rubbing of seams in that crevice where your hips and thighs meet that you find in a traditional brief.

 - You’ll find superior support for your private parts.

 That’s not to say there isn’t a good argument for wearing a more traditional brief.
 Briefs provide a lot of support without a lot of coverage.
 Some men might find them cooler to wear when it is really hot.

 Traditional boxers usually don’t work well for hiking because the movement of your legs will cause them to bunch up in your shorts.
 The snugger boxer brief avoids that problem.

-In the end it’s personal comfort choice.
+In the end, it’s a personal comfort choice.
 If you are changing your style from what you normally wear give them a test run before you head out on a long hike.
-Just as you wouldn’t head out for a 10 mile hike in a brand new pair of shoes, you shouldn’t wear a brand new style of hiking underwear without making sure they fit comfy.
-Otherwise you will find yourself tugging and adjusting for hours and hours.
+Just as you wouldn’t head out for a 10-mile hike in a brand new pair of shoes, you shouldn’t wear a brand new style of hiking underwear without making sure they fit comfy.
+Otherwise, you will find yourself tugging and adjusting for hours and hours.

 Can you go commando when Hiking?

 Although you probably don’t want your testicles swinging in the breeze on an active hike it’s not unheard of to choose to go commando when hiking.
 There are also guys who like the feel of compression shorts instead of underwear.
 These Under Armour Heat Gear compression shorts are often mentioned.